FrankReiser/ReiserRT_CombGenerator/README.md

 # ReiserRT_CombGenerator

-Frank Reiser's C++11 implementation of a fast and accurate harmonic series, waveform generator.
+Frank Reiser's C++17 implementation of a fast and accurate harmonic series, waveform generator.
 The data produced is complex in nature, delivering both in-phase and quadrature components.
 This library component is dependent on the ReiserRT_FlyingPhasor shared object library.
+Interface files are not reliably usable from C++11 compiles.
+However, this is dependent on the actual compiler used.
+The test harness will not compile with gcc 4.8.5 using the c++11 standard.
+However, the test harness will compile with gcc 8.5.0 using the c++11 standard.
+It is recommended that you use this library with c++17 or higher compilation.
+The compiled library code is built using the c++17 standard.

 ## Overview